proyetei/CS-4ZP6A-Capstone-Akanda/README.md

 ## Project Goal <a id='ssPojectGoal'></a>
 The goal of this capstone project is to design and build an automated code generator that creates a series of tests of increasing size that will test the efficiency of modern interactive proof assistants including Lean, Idris, Agda, and Rocq.
-Testing will first be performed on these assistants as ‘language’, then we will move forth with proof testing.
+Testing will be performed on these assistants as languages, outside of their specific capabilities as proof assistants.
 The project will also include a command line interface enabling users to view the time and memory complexity and provide a link redirecting them to local webpages presenting visualizations of the measured data.

 ## Demo <a id='ssDemo'></a>